 Production has resumed on the fifth and final season in Kamloops and Vancouver, Canada.
 "We started on our covid protocols and PPE collection shortly after shutting down," Michael Frislev, executive producer and co-chairman of Nomadic Pictures, said in a statement.
 "The entire cast and crew have been through our covid safety training and were tested prior to going to camera.
 Our extensive and detailed protocols have been blessed by all BC unions, guilds, ActSafe BC and WorkSafe BC."

 Production was set to resume the week of August 3, with changes in place on the set to ensure proper distance among Pat Sajak, Vanna White, and the contestants.
 That includes adjustments made to the wheel.

-Production on Season 2 is scheduled to begin on August 17, Netflix revealed with a fun announcement.
+Production on Season 2 began on August 17, as Netflix previously revealed it would with a fun announcement.
 "I'm dusting off my lute and quill, I have some news, some mead to spill: After all the months we've been apart," the streaming service said.
 "It's time for production to restart.
 The Witcher and his bard — who's flawless, will reunite on set 17 August."